jareguo/crystal-editor/README.md

 Run hot-reloading development build
 > npm run tauri dev

-If you run into any problems, enshure you have carefully followed the install instructions for your OS on: https://tauri.studio/en/docs/getting-started/intro
+If you run into any problems, ensure you have carefully followed the install instructions for your OS on: https://tauri.studio/en/docs/getting-started/intro